-Intertek's experience suggests that each vehicle should have an assigned charging parking space at its home base.
+Intertek's experience suggests that each vehicle should have an assigned a charging parking space at its home base.
 Assigned stations require less management attention to ensure completion of overnight charging.
 BEVs and PHEVs not assigned to these stations also benefit during visits to the location as part of their normal operation.
 Intertek recommends a minimum of two EVSE at each location to maximize charge capability without a significant increase in installation costs.
-The PHEVs can use the AC Level 2 EVSE at the home base during the day to increase the amount of vehicle miles traveled in CD mode.
+The PHEVs can utilize the AC Level 2 EVSE at the home base during the day to increase the amount of vehicle miles traveled in CD mode.

-Figure 18 shows the stop locations of all monitored vehicles in the local area.
-This represents the typical service area of these vehicles and indicates that most stops of greater than 2 hours occur at the home bases in Springfield and Ballenger Creek.
+Figure 18 shows the stop locations of all the monitored vehicles in the local area.
+This represents the typical service area of these vehicles and indicates that most of the stops occur at the home bases near HQ on Half Street/2nd Street or V Street or in the case of G41-3785K on 10th Street.